-New users are created as SFTP or Shell users.
-The following explains the difference between these user types.
+New website users are created as either SFTP or Shell users.
+This article explains the difference between these user types.

-The Files page shows the username and the type of user it’s configured as.
+The SFTP Users & Files page lists the username and the type of user it’s configured as.

-Here you can see the user is set as an SFTP user.
+Click the Login info button to display details about this user.
+On the next page, you can see if the user is set as an SFTP user.

-Here you can see the user is set as an SFTP user.
-You can change the user to a Shell user so it has SSH access by clicking thelink.
+Here you can see if the user is set as an SSH user.